German bond yields stabilise after Chinese intervention

 Headline inflation was unchanged at 0.2 percent in December, missing expectations for a rise to 0.3 percent and far short of the bank’s target of close to 2 percent.
 The core inflation rate - which strips out energy costs - fell to 0.8 percent from November’s 0.9 percent.

-“Yields are going to find it difficult to rise on the back of this (data) clearly,” Credit Agricole strategist Orlando Green said.
+“Yields are going to find it difficult to rise on the back of this (data) clearly,” said Credit Agricole strategist Orlando Green.

-Heightened tensions in the Middle East are also keeping investors cautious.
-Saudi Arabia cut diplomatic ties with Iran on Sunday after protesters stormed its embassy.
+Tensions in the Middle East are also keeping investors cautious.
+Saudi Arabia cut severed diplomatic ties with Iran on Sunday after protesters stormed its embassy.
 The attack followed the Saudi execution of a prominent Shi‘ite cleric, Nimr al-Nimr, which outraged predominately Shi‘ite Iran.
-(Additional reporting by Marius Zaharia; Editing by Louise Ireland)
+(Reporting by John Geddie; Editing by Larry King)